 Special Considerations

 TGS is subject to several claims and disputes, the most significant of which is the retroactive imposition of an Argentine stamp tax by the provincial governments of Rio Negro, Neuquén and Santa Cruz.
-The aggregate amount of the taxes, penalty and interest assessed exceeds US$300 million.
+The aggregate amount of the taxes, penalty and interest assessed exceeds US$472 MM.
 TGS has pending before the Argentine Federal Supreme Court an application to declare these taxes unconstitutional and unlawful, but the court has not yet acted on TGS’s application.
 The provincial governments may attempt to collect the taxes, including by levy, if necessary.

 The federal government and ENARGAS have each expressed the view that the imposition of the stamp tax is illegal; however, the Argentine Federal Supreme Court recently denied an application filed by another company to enjoin collection of the tax.